 Mr. Edward Kennedy has a formal employment agreement in place which provides for termination and change of control benefits.
-Mr. Craig Gilpin's and Ms. Paulina Hiebert's offer of employment also include provisions relating to termination and change of control benefits.
+Mr. Craig Gilpin's offer of employment also includes provisions relating to termination and change of control benefits.
+Ms. Christie-Frazier Coleman's terms of employment do not include provisions relating to termination and control benefits.
 In addition, the provisions contained in the plan documents for the PSU plan and in the Original Option Plan and Amended and Restated Option Plan for termination and change of control apply to all NEOs.

 The following table summarizes the payments that would be received by each NEO pursuant to contractual provisions where the executive ceases to be employed by North West.
-The amounts calculated are based on compensation as at January 31, 2014.
+The amounts calculated are based on compensation as at January 31, 2016.